 The stated mission of Black Lives Matter is “to eradicate white supremacy and build local power to intervene in violence inflicted on Black communities by the state and vigilantes.
 By combating and countering acts of violence, creating space for Black imagination and innovation, and centering Black joy, we are winning immediate improvements in our lives.”

-According to the New York Times, the Black Lives Matter movement has generated widespread support—with some estimates identifying it as the largest protest movement in American history.
-However, it has also become a major flashpoint in American public discourse.
+According to the New York Times, the Black Lives Matter movement has generated widespread support-with some estimates identifying it as the largest protest movement in American history.
+However, it has also become an important debate topic in American public discourse.
 There are those who oppose Black Lives Matter because of its prerogatives, goals, and/or methods.
-Views on the Black Lives Matter movement often divide sharply across political lines.
+Views on the controversial topic often divide sharply across political lines.

 Black Lives Matter refers to a global movement engaged in political and social action, as well as philanthropy, aimed at ending violence against Black Americans, particularly as a consequence of both individual and institutional racism.
 While the Black Lives Matter Global Network Foundation, Inc. operates as a form of central leadership, groups and organizations carrying the Black Lives Matter banner operate independently throughout the world to advance the mission and goals of the broader movement.